mastercion/twitch-cs2/README.md

 2. Install the required dependencies using `npm install`.
 3. You will need to configure this line to your [IP Address](https://github.com/mastercion/twitch-cs2/blob/bcf1a6f9f833bcd1de049d7d38aed0c5a550af23/project/server.js#L17)
 4. Configure the [PORT](https://github.com/mastercion/twitch-cs2/blob/edb8ec51f3ffa66ad6800c8968080a1af6f8d79d/project/package.json#L6) here
-5. Start the server using `node server.js`.
+5. Start the server using `npm start`.
 6. Open the tracker in your web browser by navigating to `http://localhost:3000`.
 7. Customize the tracker to suit your needs by modifying the `server.js` and `index.html` files.